MundoKaizen/Ackee_Final/README.md

 # THIS DOESNT WORK YET
 # No need to stress out figuring how it works.
 Cause it doesnt.
-Im currently on an 8 hour flight working on it.
-When I land Ill be pushing again to update it.
+Im taking another vacation day off work tomorrow (half day) and Ill give it another go then.